rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![The Password field is selected in the Windows PowerShell ISE - Input page.](images/Hands-onlabstep-by-step-AzureStackimages/media/image64.png)

-    > **Note:** The script will run for at least 60 mins.
+    > **Note:** The script will run for at least 60 minutes.
 Please wait until it completes prior to moving on to the next step.

 16. Once the SQL RP is installed, the following message will appear.
 Close any Azure Stack portal sessions and restart them to update the portal UI.